OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:1

-Then Satan stood up against Israel
+Satan rose against Israel

-> and incited David to count Israel.
+> and prompted David to count the people of Israel.

 ---